 The silver and blue of the Moon Queen are like the stars and the moon of the Moonwalker

 „Moon, I’m here!“ I shout.In 1992 Michael Jackson called his poem „Dance of Life„

 „Good,“ she replies. „Now give us a little dance.“

-picture: The Moonwalker, who walked on the moon source
+The moonwalker who was walking on the moon. source

 „I cannot escape the moon. … I don’t have to see it – a cool blue energy falls across my bed and I am up.
 I race down the dark hall and swing open the door, not to leave home but to go back to it.Michael Jackson, 1991 in his poem: „Dance of Life“.6